michaelboyles/website/README.md

  - [Install Hugo](https://gohugo.io/getting-started/installing/).
 You need the extended version for SASS support.
 I use `0.85.0`.
  - In the root of this repo, run `hugo server`
  - Open http://localhost:1313/

+To deploy to prod:

+ - `hugo --minify`
+ - Commit the `docs/` directory and push